1jour1vin

 Wine rated (2023 guide) 95/100

-The first vintage to include five Bordeaux grape varieties in the blend opens with aromas of violet, forest floor, spices, plum, redcurrant, cherry, mint, and a hint of pepper.
-On the palate, bright red fruits, silky tannins, sweetness, and purity of fruit are easy to discern.
-The elegant finish is persistent, which is a good thing, because you'll finish the bottle far too quickly.
-Tasting the 2015, 2016, 2018, 2019, and now 2020 vintages over the years will be great fun.
-But I warn you, it will be difficult to choose a favorite.
-However, today, it is quite possible that the 2020, due to the inclusion of new grape sources, will be top of the class.
+The first vintage to include five Bordeaux grape varieties in the blend opens with aromas of violets, forest floor, spices, plums, redcurrants, cherries, mint, and a hint of pepper.
+On the palate, the vibrant red fruits, silky tannins, and the fruit’s sweetness and purity are easy to discern.
+The elegant finish is persistent, which is a good thing, because you’ll finish the bottle far too quickly.
+Tasting the 2015, 2016, 2018, 2019, and now 2020 over the years will be a lot of fun.
+But I warn you, it will be hard to pick a favorite.
+However, today, it’s quite possible that the 2020, thanks to the inclusion of new grape sources, is top of the class.
 Drink between 2025 and 2055.

 Loading...